-There are various types of mortar used in construction, mortar is a mixture of cement (or lime), sand and water.
+There are various types of mortar used in construction, while the mortar is a mixture of cement (or lime), sand, and water.

 If we use cement as a binder it will be cement mortar and if we use lime it will be lime mortar.

 Modern mortars are mixtures of cement and sand in various strengths, hydrolyzed lime can also be added in small quantities.

 Different types of mortar used for plastering:

 Cement mortar is a mixture of cement, fine aggregates i.e. sand, and water is taken in proper proportion, while cement and fine aggregate are properly mixed in required proportions in a dry state on watertight platforms.

 In the dry state, the mixture is made up and down with the help of a phawrah, then the water is added to this mixture, and after mixing it up and down, a homogeneous paste of cement mortar is formed.

 Cement mortar does not require grinding and pounding as it is needed in the lime mortar used for masonry work of stone and bricks.

 These mortar is easily used for plastering, repair work, grouting and palling.

 Cement mortar requires proper curing to achieve proper strength.